lucasdasilvalima/agrilab-ic/README.md

 ## Fuzzy project

 My favorite project!
-I did it in 2021 with my college friend [Maria] (https://github.com/mariagrandi).
+I did it in 2021 with my college friend [Maria](https://github.com/mariagrandi).
 In this project, the API, built in python, provides access to the fuzzy cmeans method for implanting sensors in management zones.

 ### Execute